inunoriginal1/66daysofdata/README.md

 * Still on the same note: Think about any redundant data (read: columns) you may have in your data.
 For example, if you have a unit price and a quantity sold in your sales table, you don't need a total price too.
 You only need two of the three and the third can be a measure.

 Onwards and upwards.

+### Day 60 (04/11/2021): CALCULATE

+Read a couple more chapters from Supercharge Power BI today and yesterday, getting more exposure to the CALCULATE function, the different evaluation contexts in Power BI and context transition.
+These are apparently critical pieces of mastering DAX and I expect many headaches in my future trying to deeply understand the three as they come up in different scenarios.
+The way the three apply to simple situations like calculating SUMs in a calculated column; wrapping the SUM formula in a CALCULATE function; and referencing measures in calculated columns already provided counter-intuitiive examples that I think I understand now, after a few re-reads.

+The key takeaway for me here is that measures are implicitly wrapped with a CALCULATE function, which turns the row context (in a calculated column context) into a filter context.
+If that makes zero sense to you, I fully sympathize.
+Happy to try to explain if anybody is actually curious.
+Let me know.